NVE/meteoio/tools/pythonWrapper/readme.txt

  go to the subfolder where the setupPosix.py-file is located (../tools/pythonWrapper/) and type:
  "python setupPosix.py build_ext --inplace"

- to build and install the wrapper try (this is not tested under Linux yet):
+ Alternatively, if you have sudo-rights, you can build and install the wrapper (this is not tested under Linux yet):
- "python setupPosix.py lib_install"
+ "sudo python setupPosix.py install_lib"

 3) Using the wrapper
 run the test-script: